dplloyd/spokes-cycle-counters/README.md

 # spokes-cycle-counters

-Rough first plots with next to know data cleaning and checking.
+Rough first plots, with next to no data cleaning and checking.
 Still need to add "pvm" files

 ## Total monthly counts
 Clipped to year >=2019